 “Even though things must be done in the store, you got to look out for yourself.
 The main thing is: drop that money,” Keller said.
 She has not found a new job yet.

 Officers are still searching for the suspect in the robbery.
-He is described as a tall, Hispanic man in his mid-20s to early 30s, with slight facial hair and was wearing a florescent ball cap with a black logo.
+His description is one of a tall, Hispanic man in his mid-20s to early 30s, with slight facial hair and was wearing a florescent ball cap with a black logo.

 If you have any information about the suspect, call Colorado Springs police.